Skip to content

 # tls_key = "/tmp/peer.key"

-## Custom authentication method, currently supports Bearer Token
+## Custom authentication method, currently only supports Bearer Token

-# Only one of `token` and `token_file` needs to be configured
+# token and token_file: only one needs to be configured

 # [inputs.prom.auth]